 So today, I am sharing with you the Lessons I’ve observed and learned from Lean Times.

 LESSON 1: THE IMPORTANCE OF CLARITY AND FOCUS

 ‘How did we end up here and what needs to change for my business to look and feel the way I want it to?’

 ‘What have I been doing that isn’t in line with where I want my business to go or how I want it to feel?”

 Just a couple questions to get you thinking…

-As an example, imagine a professional swimmer who isn’t clear of their goal, first of all they’re aiming to win gold at the Olympic games in 2 years time and then decide they actually want to switch to triathlons.
-They both involve swimming but require very different ‘roadmaps’ or plans to get there.
+As an example, imagine a professional swimmer who isn’t clear of their goal – first they’re aiming to win gold at the Olympic games in 2 years’ time, and then decide they actually want to switch to triathlons.
+Both sports involve swimming, but require very different ‘roadmaps’ or plans to get there.

 LESSON 2: CRYSTAL CLEAR PRIORITIES AND BOUNDARIES

-Drawing on your last reserves can be the trigger we all need to work out what can and can not live without in your business.
+Drawing on your last reserves can be the trigger you need to work out what you can and can not live without in your business.
 Whether it is time or money that is limited, there are particular parts of your business that you need to be able to function at any level.

-There are parts of your business that are absolutely necessary versus ‘nice to have’s’ and it can be difficult to assess when you work for yourself.
+There are parts of your business that are absolutely necessary versus ‘nice to have’, and it can be difficult to assess when you work for yourself.